Pagiatis-Spiros/Natural-Disaster-Tracker/README.md

 ## How to use

-### Select various types of disasters the map should show.
+## Select various types of disasters the map should show.

 - **Hover** over the search-bar under "Select-Disaster" and click on the ones you want to see.

-### Get details of a disaster at a specific location.
+## Get details of a disaster at a specific location.

 - **Click** on the marker at your preferred location and a box with its details should pop up on the right as shown in the screenshot.

-## Downloading all the different disasters' details in a CSV file.
+## Download whole data as a CSV file.

 - **Click** on the download icon in the header and a CSV files with all the data will be downloaded.
 (Preferably open in Excel for neat formatting)